thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 * Not possible to modify BIOS Password strength.
 The password is generated with special characters.
 Can be tricky to type.
 * As of this blogs date, it's currently not possible to change the keyboard language or see what you type, when entering BIOS Password
 * If you completely lost the BIOS Password (This happened to me, seriously... :D), you can contact Dell to get them to give you a password to unlock it.
 You will need to generate a Challenge code in the BIOS, that you need to provide Dell support, before they can generate the password for you.
-* If you are into scripting, know that Dell Command Configure is deployed as part of the Dell Command Endpoint Configure Intune app.
+* If you are into scripting, know that Dell Command Configure is deployed as part of the Dell Command Endpoint Configure Intune app, no need to deploy it seperately.
 It is located under C:\Program Files\Dell\EndpointConfigure\X86_64\cctk.exe - You can reference this in scripts or when troubleshooting

 ## Wrapping up